-10 Things To Know About Dating A Creative Person, Because They'll Probably Borrow Your Napkin To Use As A Notebook
+10 Things To Know About Dating A Creative Person

 I think when someone’s creative, they’re creative in all facets of their life, not just writing or art or music or whatever their primary artistic passion may be.
 Personally, though I work as a writer (which takes plenty of creative effort, from words to word count), I’ve noticed that the creativity flows into other avenues of my life: the clothes I wear, the way my apartment is decorated, the types of parties I have (including the homemade invitations, food, and party favors), and so on.
 Creative significant others have done things like written and recorded songs for me and made clever greeting cards.
 Similarly, inventive friends have apartments that look like eclectic coffee shops, the walls adorned with cool art they created from curbside window panes.

 Still others make one-of-a-kind gifts for people, like necklaces using the metal polar bear from a can of Coca-Cola.
 Back in November, residents of Buffalo, New York got creative, too, when their first snowstorm hit, making beer coolers from snow and snowmen dressed in safari-wear, complete with a tree branch arm sticking out, hitchhiking to Florida.

 I’m sure you can relate to some of these examples, whether you’re the creative one or someone you know has the gene.
 All that said, there are pros and cons to every situation, and dating a creative person has plenty of both.
 Here are a few of them:

 1. You can count on them to help you with, eh, creative things.